hapijs/hapi/Readme.md

 ### Cache

 **hapi** provides a built-in caching facility for storing and reusing request responses.
-The initial implementation uses Redis for its storage needs
+The provided implementations include Redis and MongoDB support
-(must be manually installed and configured).
+(which must be manually installed and configured).
 The cache functionality is _off_ by default.
 To enable caching, the `cache` option must be set to _true_ or to an object with custom configuration:
-- `engine` - currently must be set to _redis_.
+- `engine` - the cache server implementation.
+Options are _redis_ and _mongo_.
+Defaults to _redis_.
-- `host` - the Redis server hostname, defaults to _127.0.0.1_.
+- `host` - the cache server hostname, defaults to _127.0.0.1_.
-- `port` - the Redis server port, defaults to _6379_.
+- `port` - the cache server port, defaults to the store default port (e.g. _6379_ for Redis, _27017_ for MongoDB).
 - `partition` - an optional partition name used to isolate the cached helpers and routes across different servers.
 Set to the same name to share the cache namespace with other servers.
 Defaults to the server's name.
+- `username`, `password`, `poolSize` - MongoDB-specific options.

 Enabling the server cache only creates the cache interface but does not enable caching for any route, which must be enabled and configured in the route configuration.